 This intensive begins with the foundations and basics of color mixing, composition and paint application for those new to painting as well as those with some experience.
 You will paint a variety of subjects, including the human form, still life and figures while discussing themes in a historical and contemporary context.

 Appropriate for the beginning or advanced student, this course focuses on creating metal sculpture through fabrication.
-Although primarily focused on ferrous metals, instruction is also available in bronze, aluminum, copper and brass, based on student interest and availability of materials.
+Although primarily focused on ferrous metals.

 Back to top

 › Week Four Intensives | July 28 – August 1